ember-cli-deploy/ember-cli-deploy/rfc/002-ephemeral-plugins.md

 # Detailed design

+## Adding a new plugin to the pipeline

 The thing that makes a plugin, a plugin, is that it is an object that:

 1. Contains a `name` property and;